scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Path Exploration

 In SCION, the path segment construction process or routing is referred to as **beaconing**.
-Responsible for the beaconing process is the _beacon service_ of each AS, which generates, receives, and propagates the **path-segment construction beacons (PCBs)** on a regular bases, to iteratively construct path segments.
+Responsible for the beaconing process is the _beacon service_ of each AS, which generates, receives, and propagates the **path-segment construction beacons (PCBs)** on a regular basis, to iteratively construct path segments.
+COMMENT: why "or routing"?
+I would omit it.
+I'd say that routing is the overall process of discovering and disseminating routing information, and beaconing only takes care of the first part.
+"Responsible for the beaconing process is the _beacon service_ of each AS," --> "The beacon service of each AS is responsible for the beaconing process,"

 There are three types of path segments: